 The National Initiative on Gender, Culture and Leadership in Medicine, known as C - Change (for culture change) is dedicated to improving the culture of academic medicine through research and action.
 C - Change aims to promote an inclusive, humanistic, relational and energizing working environment for all medical school faculty and physicians in training, at the same time increasing the diversity of leadership in academic medicine.
 In this interactive session, participants will discuss some of the national qualitative and quantitative data generated by C - Change.

-Edward Krupat, Ph.D., Director of Evaluation, Program in Medical Education, Harvard Medical School
+Edward M. Hundert, M.D, Dean for Medical Education, Harvard Medical School

 Bonnie M. Miller, M.D., Senior Associate Dean for Health Sciences Education and Associate Vice-Chancellor for Health Affairs, Vanderbilt School of Medicine

 The launch of the Pathways curriculum this summer will make possible a completely new approach to the post-clerkship curriculum at HMS.
 With 19 months between the end of the PCE and graduation, novel opportunities can be considered for integrated science courses as well as new approaches to clinical electives and sub-internships, scholarly research, and more.
 In this session, Dr. Hundert will introduce some ideas for discussion about how HMS might consider the planning for the post-clerkship curriculum, and Dr. Miller will describe the approach that Vanderbilt School of Medicine has taken, having moved their core clerkships to year two to create this same opportunity.
 Participants will be encouraged to ask Dr. Miller about details of the Vanderbilt experience and to give Dr. Hundert input on how HMS should move forward in designing years three and four of Pathways